sky03611/fscr2/README.md

 Resistance forces, <br>
 Simple brakes. <br>
  <br> <br>
- Model is used only in demonstrative purposes!!!
+Car Model is used only in demonstrative purposes!!!